sushiswap/sushiswap-interface/README.md

 add the dependencies to the figswap package.json
 `yarn add @sdk:../sdk/<path to the sdk you need to use>

-You need to connect a Metmask wallet to a wallaby account first to use the app without erroring out.

 Issue / Change Tags:
 Use and collate these to mark groups of issues / changes throughout the project.
 Use them like so: